openthread/wpantund/INSTALL.md

 Open up a terminal and perform the following commands:

 	sudo apt-get update

 	# Install runtine-dependent packages (libreadline is optional)
 	sudo apt-get install dbus libreadline

 	# Install build-dependent packages (libreadline-dev is optional)
 	sudo apt-get install gcc g++ libdbus-1-dev libboost-dev libreadline-dev

 ### 2. Configure and build the project ###

-If the `configure` script is not already present in the root directory of your `wpantund` sources (which it should be if you got these sources from a tarball), you will need to *bootstrap* the project by doing the following:
+If the `configure` script is not already present in the root directory of your `wpantund` sources (which it should be if you got these sources from a tarball), you will need to either grab one of the `full/*` tags from the official git repository or run the bootstrap script.

+#### 2.1.
+Grabbing a full tag from Git ####

+The most likely thing you want to build is the latest stable release.
+In that case, all you need to do is checkout the tag `full/latest-release`:

+    git checkout full/latest-release

+And you should then be ready to build configure.
+Jump to section 2.3.

+#### 2.2.
+Running the bootstrap script  ####

+Alternatively, you can *bootstrap* the project directly by doing the
+following:

     sudo apt-get install libtool autoconf autoconf-archive
     ./bootstrap.sh

+#### 2.3.
+Running the configure script  ####

-If the `configure` script is already present, then you can just do the
+If the `configure` script is present, run it and them start the make
-following:
+process:

     ./configure --sysconfdir=/etc
     make